 CORDIS, the Community Research and Development Information Service, is the European Commission's web portal for dissemination of information on EU funded research projects and their outcomes as well as their exploitation.
-Also, this web service provides access to all the documentation related to FP7.

 Cut-off date

 An intermediate date in the context of a call operating a continuous submission procedure.
 Proposals are evaluated in batches after each cut-off date.